mozilla/DeepSpeech/README.md

 $ pip install --upgrade deepspeech
 ```

-Alternatively, if you have a supported NVIDIA GPU (See the release notes to find which GPU's are supported.), you can install the GPU specific package as follows:
+Alternatively, if you have a supported NVIDIA GPU on Linux (See the release notes to find which GPU's are supported.), you can install the GPU specific package as follows:

 ```
 pip install deepspeech-gpu